Risk Register and 30/60/90 Remediation Plan: A Practical Guide for Small Practices

 Where D3rx Fits

-D3rx organizes the register, the 30/60/90 plan, target dates, status tracking, and evidence links into the Compliance Binder.
+The D3rx Security Risk Analysis organizes the register, the 30/60/90 plan, target dates, status tracking, and evidence links into an audit-ready binder.
 It does not make decisions about what is reasonable and appropriate for your practice.
 It assembles what you have decided into a structure your office manager can hand to counsel, an auditor, or a payer credentialing team without scrambling.
 If something is missing from the binder, that is the gap you go fix this week.

 Disclaimer